dimitri-nicolo/calico/visibility/packetcapture.md

 - Capping a capture using either time or size
 - Storing traffic in pcapng traffic
 - Capturing traffic from a multi-nic setup
+- Capture traffic from Calico nodes running on Windows hosts
+- Capture traffic from installations using a CNI other than Calico

 ### How To